lansinghd/ADVi3pp-User-Manual/How-to-Flash.md

 ### Mainboard Option 1 - Flashing using Cura

 * if net yet done, download Cura.
+I recommend either:
-I recommend either [Cura for Wanhao](http://www.wanhao3dprinter.com/Down/ShowArticle.asp?ArticleID=56) (if you directly connect the printer to your computer with a USB cable) or [Ultimaker Cura 3](https://ultimaker.com/en/products/ultimaker-cura) (if, for example, you are using OctoPrint to print)
+    * [Cura for Wanhao](http://www.wanhao3dprinter.com/Down/ShowArticle.asp?ArticleID=56) if you directly connect the printer to your computer with a USB cable
+    * [Ultimaker Cura 3](https://ultimaker.com/en/products/ultimaker-cura) if, for example, you are using OctoPrint to print
 * Start **Cura**
 * In the top menu, under **Settings** &#8594; **Printer**, select **Manage Printers**
 * Select your printer or **Add** your printer if it is not already done